 2. Always check expiration dates

 Expiration dates are crucial in ensuring food safety at home.
 Consider these dates depending on how long you’re planning to store them.
 In general, you need to learn the difference between several terms related to expiration dates.
 The “best used by”dates indicate how long that product will retain peak freshness and quality.
-As for “sell by”dates, retailers used them to determine how long they can display the product for sale.
+As for “sell by”dates, retailers used them to determine how long they could display the product for sale.
 Use by and expiration dates mean you shouldn’t consume the produce past such dates.
 Take note of these terms when grocery shopping,

 3. Store food strategically

 Storing your food is critical for ensuring safety.
 For one, avoid using open packages when storing food in the refrigerator, regarding if it’s shredded cheese or a bag of cereal.
 When thawing raw meat in the fridge, put them in a container or drawer to avoid juices from contaminating the other food inside.
-You should also put raw meat next to plant-based or pre-cooked kinds as it can lead to cross-contamination.
+You should also put raw meat next to plant-based or pre-cooked kinds as it can lead to cross-contamination, says Healthline.

 In addition, wipe down all bottles or plastic packaging that you just bought before storing them in your pantry or the refrigerator.
 Cool them down before placing them in the freezer or refrigerator if you do batch cooking and often have leftovers.
 Storing hot food inside the fridge can result in several food safety issues.